Nevada National Guard

-The Nevada National Guard includes armories and facilities in eight of the state’s 16 counties and state capital with 16 primary facilities.
-In addition to headquarters’ Soldiers, the Nevada Army Guard includes the 17th Sustainment Brigade, the 991st Aviation Troop Command and the Recruiting and Retention Battalion.
+The Nevada National Guard includes armories and facilities in eight of the state's 16 counties and state capital with 16 primary facilities.
+In addition to soldiers stationed at headquarters, the Nevada Army Guard includes the 17th Sustainment Brigade, the 991st Aviation Troop Command and the Recruiting and Retention Battalion.
 The Nevada Air Guard is composed of the 152nd Airlift Wing and 152nd Intelligence Squadron in Reno and the 232nd Operations Squadron in Indian Springs.

 The governor is the commander-in-chief of the Nevada National Guard and appoints the adjutant general.
-Brig.
-Gen. Ondra Berry was appointed Nevada's adjutant general in September 2019.
+Since October 2024, the adjutant general has been Brig.
+Gen. D. Roger Waters, appointed by Governor Joe Lombardo.

 History

-English and American militia tradition provided the blueprint for the origins of Nevada’s state militia, eventually called the National Guard.
+English and American militia tradition provided the blueprint for the origins of Nevada's state militia, eventually called the National Guard.
 This tradition served the patriot cause in the American Revolution.
 After the war, the 1792 Militia Act, under the new Constitution, provided for the president to call out state militias during invasion or emergency but failed to establish a national militia system, as many Federalists sought.
 During the antebellum period, compulsory military training of state militias was not enforced and almost completely ceased.
 In their place came volunteer and fraternal-like organizations that practiced marksmanship along with drills and ceremonies.

 In Nevada, the same occurred in response to strained Native American relations and fear of secessionists before and during the Civil War.
 In the winter of 1859–60, the discovery of the Comstock Lode brought a “Rush to Washoe” that increased friction with the Native population in what was then still far-western Utah Territory.
 A loosely organized militia attacked Pyramid Lake Paiutes in retaliation for perceived crimes against white settlers.
 Ambushed by the Paiutes on their march to Pyramid Lake, the militia met disaster, with 76 killed.
 Union regulars and citizen militias from California mining towns quickly responded, defeating and dispersing the Paiutes by June 1860.
 In July, the War Department began construction of Fort Churchill and other federal posts in Nevada to maintain peace and protect the Overland Trail.